 Coal Wash area is the location of several towers in the NW area of the San Rafael Swell.
-Some of these are Golden Gate, Joe and his Dog, Devils Monument, Sinbad Rock (Chimney Rock)Napes Needle, and the latest to have a first ascent The Twin Priests by Ross and Potter.
+Some of these are Golden Gate, Joe and his Dog, Devils Monument, Sinbad Rock (Chimney Rock), Napes Needle, and the The Twin Priests.
 Many of the towers in this area were climbed years earlier by Frosty Weller and friends.
-These towers are not that easy to approach and are several miles apart.Some can be reached by a four wheel drive truck others only by Mt Bike or ATV's.This is a beautiful remote area and rarely if ever will see other climbers.
+These towers are not that easy to approach and are several miles apart.
+All routes in Coal Wash require 4WD to access, and many need a hardcore rig or an ATV to approach.

 3 Total Climbing Routes

 Featured Route For Coal Wash